What to Include on an Invoice: Must Haves to Get Paid

 - Payment instructions (e.g., where clients can go to pay online, or who they should make the cheque out to)

-- Payment due dates to avoid unpaid invoices
+- Payment due dates to prevent outstanding invoices going unpaid

 - Any late payment fees